 Appropriate wound dressings can improve wound healing.
 Modern dressings maintain moisture and provide some degree of occlusion.
 A number of dressings are available, including hydrogels, foams, alginates, and colloids.
 Different dressings may be more appropriate at different stages of wound healing.
 Large wounds and wounds that are clearly infected may need to be left open and packed with saline-moistened gauze until wound closure or an occlusive dressing can be used.
 Gauze dressings are usually applied in the initial stages of wound management.
 Negative pressure wound therapy typically uses a foam dressing with the application of negative pressure and may enhance wound healing.

-Antibiotics are indicated if a wound is infected.
-After a cesarean delivery the causative organisms can be from skin or vagina, so broad spectrum coverage is indicated.
+Antibiotics are indicated if the wound is infected.
+After cesarean delivery the causative organisms can be from skin, or genitourinary or gastrointestinal tract, so broad spectrum coverage is indicated.